sallyali7/sei-project-one-/readme.md

 ```
 ## Wins ##

 Everything about this project was a win for me, my very first project.
-I learnt a lot not only in regards to Syntax but also in regards to developer logic and how to plan things properly.
+I learnt a lot, not only in regards to Syntax but also in regards to developer logic and how to plan things properly.

 The logic of creating an illusion of a moving entity through grid cells was a new principle for me and the beginning of my transition from a user to a developer.